FireLemons/TwitterWeatherBot/README.md

 # TwitterWeatherBot
-If you check twitter often and would like your weather forecasts in the same place this is the bot for you.
-The bot can be configured to tweet the information you want.
-Information like alerts and local weather station retweets.
-Check the [configuration](#configuration) section for more info.
-And if it can't be configured it can sure be edited in simple to understand modules fully documented in plain english.
+A great way to check the weather and twitter at the same time.
+TwitterWeatherBot can
++ Tweet a forecast for the near future every 2 hours
++ Add a random weather fact to the 2 hour forecast
++ Tweet alerts from the NWS
++ Retweet all tweets from your local weather station

 # Getting Started
 Api keys from Twitter and OpenWeatherMap are needed.